byte5digital/Linked-Nodes-Content-App/README.md

 * Add Support for media nodes

 **v0.3.0** (20.03.2019):
-* Add package.options dashboard for customization
+* Add package.options dashboard for customization and deploy as nuGet package

 ## Resources